Modern Indian painting: Raja Ravi Varma

 The work of Varma was considered to be among the best examples of the fusion of Indian traditions with the techniques of European academic art, in the colonial-nationalistic framework of the 19th century.
 He is most remembered for his paintings of beautiful sari-clad women, who were portrayed as shapely and graceful.
 Varma became the best-known allegorist of Indian subjects in his depiction of scenes from the epics of the Mahabharata and Ramayana.

 Raja Ravi Varma considered his work as "establishing a new civilisational identity within the terms of 19th Century India".
 He aimed to form an Indian canton of art in the manner of those of the classic Greek and Roman civilisations.
 Varma's art came to play an important role in the development of the Indian national consciousness.
 Varma purchased a printing press which churned out oleograph copies of his paintings which graced the middle-class homes of India, many decades after he died.
-Considered a genius in his heydey, within a few years of his passing, Varma's paintings came under severe strictures for mimicking Western art.
+Considered a genius in his heyday, within a few years of his passing, Varma's paintings came under severe strictures for mimicking Western art.

 Raja Ravi Varma died in 1906 at the age of 58.
 He is considered among the greatest painters in the history of Indian art.